 Charlemagne created a second historical anomaly by using a higher humanist principle on the basis of which he forged an ecumenical alliance with the Baghdad Caliphate of Haroun al-Raschid and the Jewish Kingdom of Khazaria.
-By doing that Charlemagne shifted the power axis of civilization away from the Venetian controlled Mediterranean Sea into the interior of the Eurasian continent with a policy of nation building.
-Such a shift in power corresponded to a proportional shift to universal reason as the basis of policy making for the entire civilized world at the time.
-This was undoubtedly one of the greatest lessons to be learned from Charlemagne's political leadership, because the reason why these continental water projects were built after his death were designed to immortalize the same power of reason as a universal physical principle of proportionality that Gottfried Leibniz (1871) later advocated as the form of harmony necessary for the creation of the Republic; that is to say, "a proportion between reason and power, which in this life is also the foundation of the justice, the order, and the merits, and even the form of the Republic, that each may understand of what he is capable, and be capable of as much as he understands."
-(Leibniz G. W. 1671.
-Outline of a Memorandum: On the Establishment of a Society In Germany for the Promotion of the Arts and Sciences (1671), quoted from The Political Economy of the American System, Executive Intelligence Review, Washington D.C., 1996, p.
+By doing that, Charlemagne shifted the power axis of civilization away from the Venetian controlled Mediterranean Sea into the interior of the Eurasian continent with a policy of nation building.
+Such a shift in power corresponded to a proportional shift to the principle of universal reason as the basis of policy making for the entire civilized world at the time.
+This was undoubtedly one of the greatest lessons to be learned from Charlemagne's political leadership.

+The reason why so many continental water projects were built across Europe after the Peace of Westphalia of 1648, was to immortalize the same power of reason as a universal physical principle of proportionality that Gottfried Leibniz had written about in 1871, advocating the same process of harmony for the creation of the Republic which, I repeat, was "a proportion between reason and power, which in this life is also the foundation of the justice, the order, and the merits, and even the form of the Republic, that each may understand of what he is capable, and be capable of as much as he understands."
+(Leibniz G. W. Op.
+Cit., p.
 215.)
-This was the dynamics of the Charlemagne civilizing principle.
+Such was the dynamics of the Charlemagne civilizing principle.

-Charlemagne's policy was, therefore, aimed at creating the first Eurasian Land Bridge based on the power of reason as the basis for national cultures to flourish and to collaborate among each other between the East and the West, a scheme that was aimed at eliminating the imperial Venetian overlords and at keeping them out of the self-development process of nation building in Europe, Asia, and Africa.
-For the first time in history, therefore, the power of reason understood properly as a principle of harmony and proportionality established the basis for an eleemosynary form of economic development which later became the policy of the Peace of Westphalia, as expressed by the principle of "the advantage of the other" against the Venetian market outlook of "taking advantage of the other."
+Charlemagne's policy was aimed at creating an Eurasian Land Bridge based on the power of reason as the basis for national cultures to flourish and to collaborate among each other between the East and the West, a scheme that was aimed at eliminating the imperial Venetian overlords, and at keeping them out of the self-development process of nation building in Europe, Asia, and Africa.
+For the first time in history, therefore, the power of reason, understood properly as a principle of harmony and proportionality, established the basis for an eleemosynary form of economic development which later became the policy of the Peace of Westphalia, as expressed by the principle of "the advantage of the other," also expressed in the "general welfare" clause of the American Constitution, against the Venetian market outlook of "taking advantage of the other."
 The time has now come for us to restore that same principle of proportionality between reason and power, worldwide today.